Lemoncode/svelte-workshop/04-store-login/README.md

   - The navBar should change to display the user's name.
   - The home page should change to display the user's name.

-Once that we are on the home page we want to be able to update the login name and this change should be reflected on the navBar and on the home page.
+Once that we are on the home page we want to be able to update the login name and this change should be reflected on the nav bar and on the home page.

-The userInformation should be globally accesible, so we don't need to pass it around using props.
+The user information should be globally accessible, so we don't need to pass it around using props.

 It seems like a good idea to use a _writable store_ to share the data.